-3. Policy actions to remove barriers and enable staff to be active in and around work: Provide flexible working hours to allow for physical activity before, during and after work Provide safe storage racks for bicycles Provide showering and/or changing facilities Provide activity breaks during meetings lasting more than an hour Responsibilities: The group is responsible for implementing and reviewing the policy and arranging any appropriate training.
-Review and monitoring: • The policy, data and reports will be circulated to management and be available on request. • All employees will be made aware of the physical activity policy and the facilities available. • The policy will be reviewed every two years from implementation and then annually after that.
-Signed: Date:
+• rolley actions to remove partiers and enable start to be active in and around work. • Provide flexible working hours to allow for physical activity before, during and after work • Provide safe storage racks for bicycles • Provide showering and/or changing facilities • Provide activity breaks during meetings lasting more than an hour Re esponsibilities: e group is responsible for implementing and reviewing the policy and ranging any appropriate training.
+Re eview and monitoring: Re • eview and monitoring: The policy, data and reports will be circulated to management and be available on request.
+Re • The policy, data and reports will be circulated to management and be available on • The policy, data and reports will be circulated to management and be available on request.
+All employees will be made aware of the physical activity policy and the facilities

+Date: